Can I Drive My Parents’ Car if I’m Not on Their Insurance?

 To paraphrase the language that’s found in 99.9% of auto insurance policies, there is coverage for any person using your covered vehicle.
 So as long as the car is found on an auto policy, there is coverage for anyone legally driving it.

-However, it’s still not so clear-cut when it comes to driving-age kids living with their parents.
-The key difference between a kid driving their parents’ car and the neighbor example given above is that the kid will be living with his/her parents.
+It’s not so clear-cut, however, when it comes to driving-age kids living with their parents.
+The key difference between a kid driving their parents’ car and the neighbor example given above is that the kid will be living with his or her parents.
 They share the same residency, while the neighbors clearly don’t live together.
 Jim borrowing Sharon’s car was a one-off event, rather than a regular possibility.

 An example of why this situation can be a problem is when two people are living together, a boyfriend and girlfriend.
 Let’s say the girlfriend owns the house and has her own auto policy, with her car.
 Her boyfriend moves in with her, but he has had a few speeding tickets and a DUI in the last 2 years.

 If he takes her car to the store and gets into a wreck, is there coverage?
 Yes, the insurance company will pay the claim, but they will likely non-renew the girlfriend’s policy, even if she has a perfect driving record.

-The reason is because someone who lived with her was not listed as a driver on her policy, meaning the insurance company didn’t know the full extent of the risk involved.
-If they had known about the boyfriend, they could have either charged extra premium to cover the more likely scenario that he would be involved with a claim, or even excluded him from the policy.
+The reason is that someone who lived with her was not listed as a driver on her policy, meaning the insurance company didn’t know the full extent of the risk involved.
+If they had known about the boyfriend, they could have either charged an extra premium to cover the more likely scenario that he would be involved with a claim, or even excluded him from the policy.

-The same principal applies to kids driving cars on their parents’ policy but not being listed as a driver.
+The same principle applies to kids driving cars on their parents’ policy but not being listed as a driver.

 Dangers Of Not Being Listed On Parents’ Policy